About Us

 Community Impact ↘

-YWCA Delaware serves women, men and children of all ages, races, religions, and socio-economic backgrounds.
-In 2022, nearly 9,000 individuals participated in our comprehensive programs throughout Delaware.
+YWCA Delaware serves individuals of all races, religions, and socio-economic backgrounds.

 100%